 There is a final twist to this story.
 Predictive models are good not only for figuring out the causes of sensory signals, they also allow the brain to control or regulate these causes, by changing sensory data to conform to existing predictions (this is sometimes called ‘active inference’).
 When it comes to the self, especially its deeply embodied aspects, effective regulation is arguably more important than accurate perception.
 As long as our heartbeat, blood pressure and other physiological quantities remain within viable bounds, it might not matter if we lack detailed perceptual representations.
 This might have something to do with the distinctive character of experiences of ‘being a body’, in comparison with experiences of objects in the world – or of the body as an object.

 And this returns us one last time to Descartes.
 In dissociating mind from body, he argued that non-human animals were nothing more than ‘beast machines’ without any inner universe.
 In his view, basic processes of physiological regulation had little or nothing to do with mind or consciousness.
 I’ve come to think the opposite.
 It now seems to me that fundamental aspects of our experiences of conscious selfhood might depend on control-oriented predictive perception of our messy physiology, of our animal blood and guts.
-We are conscious selves because we too are beast machines – self-sustaining flesh-bags that care about their own persistence.Make a donation
+We are conscious selves because we too are beast machines – self-sustaining flesh-bags that care about their own persistence.Support Aeon: make a one-off donation